The Trail Map:- OSI Map Series 25

 This delightful lakeshore and hillside track is waymarked and easy to follow.
 It begins at the northern end of the car park and follows the markers along the forest trail, providing picturesque views over Lough Gill.
 After 1.6km, the track rises at the very first fork in the walk.
-Keep to the right-hand path, which will lead you back down to the car park, or veer left if you wish to continue on the Sligo Way towards Dromahair where the trail ends at the Abbey Hotel, just past Creevelea Abbey.
+Keep to the right-hand path, which will lead you back down to the car park, or veer left if you wish to continue on the Sligo Way towards Dromahair, walking along a timber boardwalk on the shores of Lough Gill and offering spectacular views towards the Lake Isla of Innisfree.
+The trail ends just past Creevelea Abbey.
 (It takes approximately 3 hours to complete the 10km to Dromahair.)

 Did you know?